putyourlightson/craft-blitz-recommendations/README.md

 # Blitz Recommendations Plugin

-> Note that this plugin has not been updated to fully support Craft 3.5 and may result in false negatives.

 Adds a utility that provides templating performance recommendations for [Craft CMS](https://craftcms.com/).

 While this plugin works seamlessly with the [Blitz plugin](https://putyourlightson.com/plugins/blitz), there is no dependency between them.
 In other words, this plugin can be installed and used for free with _or_ without Blitz.